Architectural Overview

 As an operator of a Node on the Oasis Network, it is suggested that you have an understanding of the system architecture of the Oasis Network.
 Here we will provide a high level overview of the Oasis Network's architecture.
 This overview is used to provide enough guidance to be useful for the purposes of getting started as a Node Operator.
 Note that not all of these features are available in the Public Testnet, and their design may change in later phases.
 For more information on our proposed design, see our research papers.

-The Oasis Network uses a modular architecture similar to that of a Service Oriented Archiecture or a Microservices Architecture.
-Any given node participates in one of many different committees.
+The Oasis Network uses a modular architecture similar to that of a Service Oriented Architecture or a Microservices Architecture.
+Any given Node participates in one of many different committees.
 These committees each have different responsibilities in the execution of smart contracts on the Oasis Network.
-The responsibilities of these committees can be mapped to a set of 4 different layers: Consensus, Compute (Confidential and Non-confidential), Storage, and Key Management.
+The responsibilities of these committees can be mapped to a set of four different layers: Consensus, Compute (Confidential and Non-confidential), Storage, and Key Management.
 For a Node Operator, these layers map distinctly to different classes Nodes and potentially to different hardware.

-The Oasis Network uses 3 main protocols for communication:
+The Oasis Network uses three different protocols for communication:

 Confidentiality is achieved in the Oasis Network by relying on trusted execution environments (TEEs) to secure the execution of any given smart contract.
 Initially, the Oasis Network will utilize Intel SGX.
 As more TEE technologies mature, we expect to support more than TEEs than Intel SGX.

 Every Node that participates on the network is owned by a specific Entity.
 This Entity is not only a logical abstraction but is also a critical aspect of the key management model for node operators.
 The model is as follows: